 Halloween is fast approaching, and if the look of store shelves is anything to go by, we’re determined to celebrate again this year.
-Obviously, things may be a little different, with trick-or-treating and big parties off the table for many of us.
+Obviously, things may be a little different, with large Halloween parties still off the table for many of us.

 But a recent poll conducted by Morning Consult on behalf of the National Confectioners Association (NCA) found that 63 percent of adults believe that people will find creative, fun and safe ways to celebrate Halloween this year.1